Vitols999/QMS-WIKI/QMapTool/CutTool.md

 1. Click the `Open` (`Add map files to list`) icon (![](QMapTool/images/PathBlue.png)) and select a raster map.
 The raster map is loaded into the QMT map window.
 1. Click the `Add point to mask` icon (![](QMapTool/images/RefAdd.png)).
 The map cursor now is a cross-hair one.
 1. Move the mouse cursor to the first polygon point as precisely as possible (use the mouse wheel to zoom map!) and left-click to fix the point.
-1. Move the mouse to the next polygon point and fix it with a left click.
+1. Move the mouse to the next polygon point and fix it with a left-click.
 Continue until the polygon mask has the wanted shape. _Remark:_ Starting with the third point the cut polygon is visible as an area.
 1. Click the `Start` button to cut the map.
 The file name of the new map file gets an additional suffix (default: `_cut`).
 1. The shell window (if activated) shows the used GDAL commands and the progress of the operation.